-But the damage is not solely limited to your health.
-A leg break can affect you emotionally, financially, and can drastically alter your quality of life.
-For this reason, it is important to know whether you could make a claim.
+A leg break can affect you emotionally, financially and can drastically alter your quality of life.
+For this reason, it is essential to know whether you could make a claim.
 As personal injury claim broken leg and legal experts, we have put together this guide for those who might be considering legal action.

 Select a section:

-- A guide to accident claims for leg injuries.
+- A guide to accident claims and Leg Injury Compensation

 - What to do if you are involved in an accident causing a leg injury.

-- How to begin a leg injury claim.
+- How to begin a claim for leg injury compensation.